hosseinoliabak/cisco/Datacenter/02-01 Introduction to IP Routing and VRF Lite.md

   * OSPF: 110
   * IS-IS: 115
   * iBGP 200
-3.Metric: If there is a tie: then load-share the traffic.
+3. Metric: If there is a tie: then load-share the traffic.

 ### IP Routing: Static Route and Default route
 You can configure a static route by specifying next-hop value and local outgoing interface (although both are not required together).